graft-community/docs/Alpha-Test-Framework.md

 The more descriptive, the better.

 To submit your logs, please ZIP them up into one file and name it your Telegram / Discord handle.
-Maximum file size is 1 GB
+Maximum file size is 1 GB.

+Be sure to collect both Graftnoded logs and Supernode logs into one ZIP file.

 ex: